Kong/cloud-migration-journey/docs/explore/infra_deploy.md

 **Cloud Environment**

 An Amazon EKS cluster will be used to represent the Cloud Environment.
 The EKS cluster was deployed is kept as minimal as possible, 2 nodes that span at least 2 availability zones, and any required infratructure including public + private subnetting, NAT Gateways etc required by EKS.

-## Migration Strategy Overview

-TODO - diagram of the migration strategy